Adolf Hennecke: Hennecke movement

 Adolf Hennecke was held up as an example for workers in the GDR and his record became the trigger for the Hennecke activist movement in which the workers pledged to exceed production standards.
 The anniversary of Hennecke's mining performance was celebrated annually on 13 October by the Socialist Unity Party of Germany.
 The first conference of the Hennecke movement took place on 4 and 5 February 1949 in East Berlin in the Staatsoper Berlin opera house.
 Among the topics of the conference were questions about wage increases and the expansion of the activist movement into a mass movement.

 Later career

 A year later, in 1949, Adolf Hennecke received the first prize of the National Prize of the German Democratic Republic, with a cash reward of 100,000 marks.
 In 1950, Hennecke was placed in charge of studies at the Freiberg Mining School, and in October 1950 Hennecke was elected to the Volkskammer.

 Later Hennecke became a department head in the State Planning Commission of the GDR and was a member of the central committee of the SED until his death.
 In 1965 and 1970, he was awarded the GDR's Patriotic Order of Merit and in 1964 the Karl Marx Order.

-Hennecke is buried at the Socialist Memorial at the Friedrichsfelde Central Cemetery in the Lichtenberg district of Berlin.
+Hennecke was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.